alex-bellon/wikipedia/README.md

 - [Pester power](https://en.wikipedia.org/wiki/Pester_power) - the "tendency of children, who are bombarded with marketers' messages, to unrelentingly request advertised items".
 - [Politician's syllogism](https://en.wikipedia.org/wiki/Politician%27s_syllogism) - The politician's syllogism, also known as the politician's logic or the politician's fallacy, is a logical fallacy of the form: We must do something.
 This is something.
 Therefore, we must do this.
 - [Postdiction](https://en.wikipedia.org/wiki/Postdiction) -  In skepticism, it is considered an effect of hindsight bias that explains claimed predictions of significant events such as plane crashes and natural disasters.
+- [Prawo Jazdy](https://en.wikipedia.org/wiki/Prawo_Jazdy_(alleged_criminal)) - a supposed Polish national who was listed by the Garda Síochána in a police criminal database as having committed more than 50 traffic violations in Ireland.
+A 2007 memorandum stated that an investigation revealed prawo jazdy to be Polish for 'driving licence', with the error arising due to officers mistaking the phrase, printed on Polish driving licences, to be a personal name while issuing traffic tickets.
 - [Reducto ad Hitlerum](https://en.wikipedia.org/wiki/Reductio_ad_Hitlerum) - also known as playing the Nazi card, is an attempt to invalidate someone else's position on the basis that the same view was held by Adolf Hitler or the Nazi Party.
 - [Russian political jokes](https://en.wikipedia.org/wiki/Russian_political_jokes) -  a part of Russian humour and can be grouped into the major time periods: Imperial Russia, Soviet Union and finally post-Soviet Russia.
 - [Salami slicing tactics](https://en.wikipedia.org/wiki/Salami_slicing_tactics) - a divide and conquer process of threats and alliances used to overcome opposition.
 With it, an aggressor can influence and eventually dominate a landscape, typically political, piece by piece.
 In this fashion, the opposition is eliminated "slice by slice" until it realizes, usually too late, that it is virtually gone in its entirety.